vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 {: .block-info }

-Regarding the implications of the **SPIRE Server** being offline for more than its TTL, it’s important to understand the role of the server's CA certificate in the SPIRE architecture:
+Regarding the implications of the **SPIRE Server** being offline for more than its TTL, it's important to understand the role of the server's CA certificate in the SPIRE architecture:

 The CA certificate is central to the trust establishment in the **SPIRE**